-The English as a Second Language department at UFV offers full-time and part-time classes in English language studies.
+The English Language Studies (ELS) department at UFV offers full-time and part-time classes in the English language.
 The program includes courses for speaking, listening, grammar, vocabulary, reading, and writing as well as elective courses such as Business English and Pronunciation.
-Students who wish to take university-level courses may do so either by completing upper-level Bridge ESL or EAP courses or by taking both upper-level ESL or EAP courses and academic courses through the University Foundation program.
+Students who wish to take university-level courses may do so either by completing upper-level Bridge ESL or EAP courses or by taking both upper-level EAP courses and academic courses through the University Foundation program.

 Program office: Room A247, Abbotsford campus